b4ubles/Cryptogram/README.md

-# cryptogram
+# Cryptogram

-a cryptogram lib, implemented some cryptogram algorithms, some encode methods, and some application of information theory
+a simple cryptogram lib used to practice, implemented some cryptogram algorithms, some encode functions, and some application of information theory

----

-### cipher algorithms
+### Cipher Algorithms

 * AES
 * Bacon Cipher